 Burgess, 1030 Buckeye Pointe, lists his occupation as retired from the University of Georgia.
 (Burgess was senior vice president for Finance and Administration when he retired.)
 Burgess is 64 years old, has lived in Georgia all his life, and has lived in Oconee County for the last 21 years.
 He votes in the Athens Academy precinct.

-Laura Williams, 1070 Rocky Branch Lane, lists her occupation as former analyst.
-She is 41 yeasr old, has lived in Georgia for the last two-and-a-half years and in Oconee County for that same amount of time.
+Laura Williams Ormes, 1070 Rocky Branch Lane, lists her occupation as former analyst.
+She is 41 years old, has lived in Georgia for the last two-and-a-half years and in Oconee County for that same amount of time.
 She is the only candidate in the Democratic primary for Post 4 and votes in the North Oconee precinct.

 Michael Ransom, 1821 McRee Gin Road, lists his occupation as consulting forester.
 He is 38 years old and has lived in Georgia for three years and in Oconee County for three years.
 His voting precinct is Colham Ferry.
 He is seeking the Republican nomination for Post 5

 Adam Spence, 1081 Lois Lane, lists his occupation as a police sergeant.
 (He is with the Jefferson Police Department.)
 He is 38 years old, has lived in Georgia his entire life and has lived in Oconee County for the last 13 years.
 He votes in the Civic Center precinct and is seeking the Republican Party nomination for Post 5.